World Down Syndrome Day (WDSD) 2022: Know Theme, History, Significance, and Key Facts, Here

 World Down Syndrome Day: History

-Why WDSD is observed on 21st March?
+Why is WDSD observed on 21st March?

 World Down Syndrome Day is observed on the 21st day of the 3rd month because it was selected to signify the uniqueness of the triplication (trisomy) of the 21st chromosome which causes Down syndrome.

-Why several events are organised on WDSD?
+Why are several events organised on WDSD?

 - To show the overall effective and meaningful participation of Down syndrome persons that can be achieved through accessible information and communication, consultation.